-The main thing separating rookie QBs Ben Roethlisberger and Eli Manning in this one is that Ben made his biggest plays with the game on the line.
-Roethlisberger throws for a season-high 316 yards and hits four straight passes to set up Jerome Bettis' game-winning 1-yard run with 4:57 to go, leading the Pittsburgh Steelers to a 33-30 win over the Giants.
-Manning has the best game of his young career, completing 16 of 23 for 182 yards.
-But Roethlisberger hits five passes of 34 or more yards in a much-hyped matchup with Manning, who only has one over 20 yards and throws a devastating INT on New York's final drive to end the Giants' hopes.
+The main thing separating rookie QBs Ben Roethlisberger and Eli Manning in this one is that Ben makes his biggest plays with the game on the line.
+Roethlisberger gets off to a shaky start but goes on to complete 18 of 28 for a season-high 316 yards and hits four straight passes to set up Jerome Bettis' game-winning 1-yard run with 4:57 to go, leading the Pittsburgh Steelers to a 33-30 win over the Giants.
+The Bus carries 36 times for 140 yds and a TD, Randle El throws a 10-yd TD pass and Ward catches 9 for 134 yds.
+Meanwhile, Manning has the best game of his young career, completing 16 of 23 for 182 yards.
+But Roethlisberger shows he is all about the big play, hitting five passes of 34 yds or more in a much-hyped matchup with Manning, who only completes one pass over 20 yards and throws a devastating INT on New York's final drive to end the Giants' hopes.

 2004 Steelers 20 vs Ravens 7